Parental Control Apps: More Security Tools For Your Family

 While it could be tempting to let the small ones regulate their habits themselves, every parent knows there must be boundaries.

 Children are tiny explorers, forever pushing those boundaries, and it’s up to parents to ensure their adventures don’t end in misfortune.
-The online landscape is filled with threats towards kids.
+The online landscape is filled with threats to kids.
 Inappropriate content, shrewd marketers, malicious individuals who call “trolling” a hobby are just a few relevant examples of online threats.

 But you already know that.